 - Let's assume you are a main contractor who has executed a $400,000.00 subcontract with a heavy equipment operator.

-- When 100% of the work on the subcontract's Programme of Values (BOQ) is complete, your agreement obliges you to release the first portion of the amount held back.
-In this example, you would want to release the first 2.5% ($10,000.00) of the original subcontract's original value ($400,000.00).
+- When 100% of the work on the subcontract's Bill of Quantities (BOQ) is complete, your agreement obliges you to release the first portion of the amount held back.
+In this example, you would want to release the first 2.5% (£10,000.00) of the original subcontract's original value (£400,000.00).